 Are you Pregnant?

-Make sure to tell your dentist.
-During your pregnancy, for some reason you may need to have X-rays taken as part of your treatment plan.
+Accordingly, make sure to tell your dentist.
+During your pregnancy, for some reason, you may need to have X-rays taken as part of your treatment plan.
 Use of the leaded apron and thyroid collar will protect you and your fetus from radiation exposure.
 Dental X-rays do not need to be delayed if you are trying to become pregnant or are breastfeeding.

 Contact Us Today for an Appointment

 Nothing is going to change about your smile until you take action.
 Call today to learn more about what the best orthodontist in Nashville TN can offer you.
 Enjoy the professional and inviting atmosphere at Gluck Orthodontics as you are welcomed into the office.
-Dr. Gluck and his staff will strive to make you comfortable and keep you well-informed about all of your orthodontic options.
+Thus, Doctor Gluck and his staff will strive to make you comfortable.
+He and they will keep you well-informed about all of your orthodontic options.

-Remember that your choice to have orthodontic treatment will give you a boost of confidence and make your smile shine.
+Finally, remember that your choice to have orthodontic treatment will give you a boost of confidence and make your smile shine.
 You’ll also be able to have better oral hygiene and avoid problems like TMJ disorders due to a poor bite or misalignment of your teeth.
 Dr. Gluck is here for you to bring out the best in your smile.
 Make your appointment today with Dr. Joel Gluck Dr. Jonathan Gluck.

 Nashville, TN 37215